Companies are known to be capitalistic, cold and impersonal entities who’re out there to take your money.

 However, every now and then they do little gestures, that makes them come across as personal, caring and send warm and fuzzies your way.
 They also double up as a great exercise in brand building and PR as gestures like these are bound to get shared and talked about.

-Call it a clever marketing hack or a genuine gesture, here’s a few instances when some companies – known or small – made people’s days with their thoughtful acts.
+Call them clever marketing hacks or a genuine gestures — some companies are now incorporating these activities into their marketing mix — here’s a few instances when some companies – known or small – made people’s days with their thoughtful acts.

 1. When online arts and crafts website Craftsvilla sent a personalised, hand-written thank you note to this happy shopper.